Negro league baseball: Golden age

 1925 saw the St. Louis Stars come of age in the Negro National League.
 They finished in second place during the second half of the year due in large part to their pitcher turned center fielder, Cool Papa Bell, and their shortstop, Willie Wells.
 A gas leak in his home nearly asphyxiated Rube Foster in 1926, and his increasingly erratic behavior led to him being committed to an asylum a year later.
 While Foster was out of the picture, the owners of the National League elected William C. Hueston as new league president.
 In 1927, Ed Bolden suffered a similar fate as Foster, by committing himself to a hospital because the pressure was too great.
 The Eastern League folded shortly after that, marking the end of the World Series between the NNL and the ECL.

 After the Eastern League folded following the 1927 season, a new eastern league, the American Negro League, was formed to replace it.
 The makeup of the new ANL was nearly the same as the Eastern League, the exception being that the Homestead Grays joined in place of the now-defunct Brooklyn Royal Giants.
 The ANL lasted just one season.
 In the face of harder economic times, the Negro National League folded after the 1931 season.
 Some of its teams joined the only Negro league then left, the Negro Southern League.
+Only strong independent clubs were able to survive the hard economic turn that affected the country, such as the Kansas City Monarchs.
+During this time, strong clubs would build teams that had potential to beat the teams in the major leagues with new players and tactics that many have never seen before.